imreallyexited/PySteam-Scheduler/README.md

 # Welcome to my project!
 (Alpha)

-A lightweight Command Line Interface (CLI) utility designed to automatically reject incoming Steam friend requests.
+A Command Line Interface (CLI) utility designed to automatically reject incoming Steam friend requests.

 ## Overview
 This tool operates as a standalone executable and requires no installation.
 It is designed for users who wish to maintain a strict privacy policy on their Steam profiles by automating the rejection process.